‘National Enquirer’ Theme Park Shows Princess Diana’s Death On Animated Video

 After reading the list of rumors, visitors will be polled to see which “opinion” they believe, stressing that it’s all handled “very professionally.

-The Los Angeles Times says that the Pigeon Forge location is only the beginning of The National Enquirer theme parks in the United States, as a second location is set to open in Branson, Missouri in late June.
+The Los Angeles Times says that the Pigeon Forge location is only the beginning of The National Enquirer theme parks in the United States, as a second location is set to open in Branson, Missouri, in late June.

 Both parks intend to have a red carpet that visitors can walk, and displays on “crimes of the century.”